asathiya007/file-uploader/README.md

-# tomsettle-mongodb-fileupload
+# file-uploader
-My work for a tutorial on file uploads with MERN stack.
+A file uploader with MERN stack.